- Central chiller capacity 40 ton to 500Ton

-Some people don’t know the difference between the centralized chiller and decentralized chiller, so they can’t find the right solution for their plant.
+Some people don’t know the difference between a centralized chiller and a decentralized chiller, so they can’t find the right solution for their plant.

 Please refer below some points, hope this article helps you to make the right choice between Centralized vs Decentralized Chillers

 There are many different kinds of central chillers used in the industrial process.